 Bedford is a decidedly white-collar town, with fully 90.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bedford is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Bedford who work in management occupations (19.52%), sales jobs (16.60%), and office and administrative support (9.15%).
+There are especially a lot of people living in Bedford who work in management occupations (19.87%), sales jobs (15.87%), and healthcare (9.93%).

 Also of interest is that Bedford has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.49% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bedford telecommute to their jobs.
+Overall, about 9.04% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.